| Series | Countries | Live Scores | Fixtures | Results | News |

 1981

-When he made his debut for Pakistan in 1999, Imran Nazir, who was born today, was regarded as a prodigiously gifted batsman, backed by former captain Imran Khan.
+When he made his debut for Pakistan in 1999, Imran Nazir, who was born today, was regarded as a prodigiously gifted batter, and he was backed by former captain Imran Khan.
 Nazir scored 64 on his Test debut, against Sri Lanka, and soon became an attacking one-day opener, particularly strong off his back foot.
-However he was found out against Glenn McGrath and Co in two Tests, and he was then upstaged by the likes of Mohammad Hafeez, Yasir Hameed, Imran Farhat and Taufeeq Umar.
+However, he was found out against Glenn McGrath and Co in two Tests, and he was then upstaged by the likes of Mohammad Hafeez, Yasir Hameed, Imran Farhat and Taufeeq Umar.
 But after an explosive domestic season he returned to the national squad and made it to the 2007 World Cup, where he hit a career-best 160 against Zimbabwe.
-He then joined the ICL and did particularly well for the Lahore Badshahs before returning to the official fold in 2009.
+He then joined the ICL and did particularly well for Lahore Badshahs before returning to the official fold in 2009, where he played T20Is till 2012 before fading from the reckoning.

 1955